teccles-halite/halite3-bot/README.md

 Possibly the key skill in this game was analysing replays to understand how to improve your bot.
 For this, I used many strategies, including:
 * Viewing replays in the exceptional [Fluorine replay viewer](https://github.com/fohristiwhirl/fluorine).
 I'd typically watch losses, with strategies including these:
-** Watching a whole replay for macro level problems.
+    * Watching a whole replay for macro level problems.
-** Scrolling through collisions looking for bad ones.
+    * Scrolling through collisions looking for bad ones.
-** Watching a single turtle for their whole life, to spot weirdnesses and understand how the algorithm played out.
+    * Watching a single turtle for their whole life, to spot weirdnesses and understand how the algorithm played out.
-** I used f-logs to highlight the mining targets of turtles, making their movement much more interpretable.
+    * I used f-logs to highlight the mining targets of turtles, making their movement much more interpretable.
 * Understanding any mistakes or oddities I found - by logging locally, or by running them through [Fohristi's reloader](https://github.com/fohristiwhirl/halite3_reload) for online games.
 * Looking at the breakdown of 2p, 4p, matchup sizes and opponents on [mlomb's statistics site](https://halite2018.mlomb.me).
 This also had very useful statistics like inspiration, dropoffs, etc.
 * Collecting similar statistics for my local games, to measure the impact of changes.

 I started off in Python, when I didn't expect to spend that much time on this game (I did, in fact, end up spending that much time on the game).
 A few weeks in, I rewrote in Java.
 That was definitely a good choice - I needed the performance, and even more important it made my local games faster.
 Also, rewriting the same algorithm from scratch made it much easier to structure it well the second time round.

+I ended up with quite a lot of parameters.
+These were optimised in a number of ways:
+* Picking a number out of the air and never changing it.
+* Trying a few values locally or online.
+* [CLOP](https://www.remi-coulom.fr/CLOP/).
+I got very mixed results for this - some sets of parameters found did very well, and some didn't.
+I don't have a clear pattern for what kind of parameters it was good at optimising.

 ## Regrets
 There are a few things I would do differently next time.
 A couple stand out: